Azure/azure-sdk-for-python/doc/dev/tests.md

 (env)azure-sdk-for-python\sdk\api-learn\implementation-tutorial> pytest
 ```

 Your update should run smooth and have green dots representing passing tests.
 Now if you look at the contents of your `tests` directory there should be a new directory called `recording` with four `.yaml` files.
 Each `yaml` file is a recording for a single test.
 To run a test in playback mode change the `testsettings_local.cfg` to `live-mode: false` and rerun the tests with the same command.
-The test infrastructure will use the `.yaml` recordings to mock the HTTP traffic and run the tests.
+The test infrastructure will use the automatically created `.yaml` recordings to mock the HTTP traffic and run the tests.

 ## More Test Examples